 Where to Stay in Luangwa National Park

-There are tons of accommodation options inside and outside South Luangwa’s borders.
+There are tons of South Luangwa National Park accommodation options inside and outside the park’s borders.
 Whether you’re looking to splurge on a luxurious safari holiday or you’re looking for something on the cheaper side – there’s an option to suit your budget.

 Mfuwe Lodge is an award-winning luxury lodge and is the only accommodation option inside South Luangwa National Park.
 If you don’t mind splurging, it’s the best option for wildlife lovers that don’t want to miss out on any of the action in the bush.

-You can stay in one of the 18 chalets that are set around two lagoons.
-For an incredible wildlife experience, book your trip during November.
+You can stay in one of the 18 chalets set around two lagoons.
+For an incredible wildlife experience, book your South Luangwa trip for November.

 The lodge has a wild mango tree that attracts herds of elephants, and it’s not uncommon to find them wandering right through the lobby!